 Once you’ve measured your space and have the maximum dimensions for your fridge, it’s time to consider different styles of counter-depth refrigerators, including French door and side-by-side.
-Check out the counter-depth fridge dimensions for two Maytag® models below.
+Check out some counter-depth fridge dimensions for two Maytag® refrigerator configurations below.

 FIND YOUR NEXT Refrigerator